-- In issuing this RFP, the Government is represented by the LMDA, a parastatal established in accordance with the laws of Lesotho.
-LMDA will continue to represent the Government in matters related to the Compact and the Agreement until such time as the Government establishes the Millennium Challenge Account-Lesotho II (“MCA-Lesotho II”) to serve as the accountable entity for implementing the Compact.
-Prior to the establishment of MCA-Lesotho II, (i) any references to, actions taken, or rights received on behalf of MCA-Lesotho II in this RFP, including in the Form of Contract, shall mean actions taken or received by LMDA and (ii) any references herein to MCA-Lesotho II shall be deemed to mean LMDA during this period.
-MCC is a U.S. government agency focused on assisting countries dedicated to good governance, economic freedom, and investments in people.
-The Compact includes investment from MCC of approximately US $300 million and a corresponding contribution of approximately $22.273 million from the Government.
-For details, please refer to Annex II of the Compact and Annex III of the Program Implementation Agreement to be entered between MCC and the Government of Lesotho.
-MCC website links to these documents will be provided after Compact signing.
+In issuing this RFP, the Government is represented by SLCDU., SLCDU will continue to represent the Government in matters related to the Compact and Fiscal Agent Agreement until such time as the Government establishes the Millennium Challenge Account Sierra Leone (“MCA-Sierra Leone”) to serve as the accountable entity for implementing the Compact.
+Prior to the establishment of MCA-Sierra Leone, any references to actions taken or rights received by MCA-Sierra Leone or the MCA Entity in this RFP, including in the Form of Contract, shall be taken or received by SLCDU on behalf of the Government, and any references herein to MCA-Sierra Leone or the MCA Entity shall be deemed to mean SLCDU during this period.

-- This Request for Proposal, the RFP, follows the General Procurement Notice that appeared in dgMarket on August 29, 2022, UNDB Online on August 25, 2022 and Local Newspaper on August 26, 2022.
+This Request for Proposal, the RFP, follows the General Procurement Notice that appeared in dgMarket on May 5, 2023, and UNDB Online on May 4, 2023.

-- LMDA now invites proposals from legally constituted consulting firms and other organizations to provide the consulting services (“Proposals”).
+SLCDU now invites proposals from legally constituted consulting firms and other organizations to provide the Fiscal Agent services (“Proposals”).
 More details on these services are provided in the Terms of Reference in Section V of this RFP.

-- A Consultant will be selected under the Quality and Cost-Based Selection (“QCBS”) method, the evaluation procedure of which is described in Section III of the RFP in accordance with the “MCC Program Procurement Guidelines” provided on the MCC website (mcc.gov/ppg).
+A Consultant will be selected under the Quality and Cost-Based Selection (“QCBS”) method, an evaluation procedure that is described in Section III of the RFP in accordance with the “MCC Program Procurement Guidelines” provided on the MCC website (www.mcc.gov/ppg).
 The selection process, as described, will include a review and verification of qualifications and past performance, including a reference check, prior to the contract award.

 The RFP includes the following Sections: